tarasowski/javascript-pocketguide/functional-programming/005_haskell-meetup-november-berlin.md

 ## Q&A

-* When to work with OO: if you team has no time to dig deeper into fp, new languages and need to release features they should stick e.g. to their Java approach.
+* When to work with OO: if you team has no time to dig deeper into fp, new languages, and need to release features they should stick to their OO Java approach.

 * When you start with a greenfield project you should use funtional programming.
 The advantage of Java VJM is gone, since you can deploy containers / kubernetes everywhere and run your haskell code everywhere.
+Go for fp!